aces/Loris/modules/dicom_archive/dicom_archive.md

-8-  Under 'View Details' Click on 'Acquisition ID' to view the violated scans (if there are any) 9-  Under 'View Details' Click on 'Show/Hide Files' to view a list of all Dicom Files for the given patient 10- Under 'View Details' Click on 'Show/Hide metadata' to view the details of the metadata file 11- Click on 'View Images' to acess the MRI-Browser for the given subject
+8-  Under 'View Details' Click on 'Acquisition ID' to view the violated scans (if there are any) 9-  Under 'View Details' Click on 'Show/Hide Files' to view a list of all Dicom Files for the given patient 10- Under 'View Details' Click on 'Show/Hide metadata' to view the details of the metadata file 11- Make sure that the value of 'Patient ID' column is 'INVALID-HIDDEN' if the patient-name does not match the regex in the config.xml
+12- Click on 'View Images' to acess the MRI-Browser for the given subject